-The remainder of this article presents an overview of DDS that is geared to software architects.
-We also discuss the DDS QoS policies that are the most relevant for net-centric tactical information management systems Finally, we explain how DDS has been applied in practice to address key challenges of developing and operating distributed software in current and planned net-centric tactical information management systems.
+The remainder of this paper is organized as follows: Section 2 presents an overview of the OMG DDS discussing the DDS QoS policies that are the most relevant for net-centric mission-critical information management systems; Section 3 provides an overview of OpenSplice DDS, explain its key architectural features, and provide a performance characterization; Section 4 explains how OpenSplice DDS has been applied in practice to address key challenges of developing and operating distributed software in current and planned net-centric missioncritical information management systems; and Section 5 concludes the paper by describing current trends and future areas of extension.

-2 Overview of DDS
+2. DDS Overview

-DDS provides the following capabilities for net-centric tactical information systems:
+DDS provides the following capabilities for netcentric mission-critical information systems: